top of page

 2. Our locally employed anti-poaching scouts

-4. Lito Ecological Consultancy provides pro-bono technical support for SMART, fire and wildife management
+3. Lito Ecological Consultancy provides pro-bono technical support for SMART, fire and wildife management

 They not only monitor illegal activities within our boundaries but also wildlife sightings using SMART Mobile.
 Some patrols extend into the Community Forest adjacent to our boundaries as the wildlife does not adhere to legal boundaries and this is where there are most likely to be snares.

 We do our best to manage fire at Munyamadzi as this is an important tool in habitat conservation and food availability for wildlife in the dry season depends on good fire management policies.
 The resident ecologist has drawn up appropriate fire management plans for the long term regeneration of soils and habitat.
+Unfortunately, this is hampered by decades of misinformation on the role and wise-use of fires in the country which results in devastating, man-made, large-scale fires on occasion.

 If you'd like to support our resource protection work, click here.